carpentries-incubator/reproducible-publications-quarto/_episodes/03-Collaboration/01-github.md

 - Setting up R Studio to authenticate with Github using a Personal Authentication Token (PAT).
 - Setting the Git repository _Origin_ in your R Studio project enables _pushing_ and _pulling_ from your local copy of the repository to the repository on Github.
 ---

-**This needs attention!
-Content moved from ep.
-5 from the previous workshop version.**

-Now, let's dive in to how to use version control.

 ## Using Version Control in RStudio